rozek/node-red-user-management-example/README.md

 * confirming the new email address of an existing account
   * POST with the confirmation `Token` from the submitted confirmation link, at least
   * &lt;user-id&gt; must be the email address of an account which still has to be confirmed because it is the the new address of another account which is currently being renamed
+  * the requesting user does not have to authenticate him/herself
   * `Token` must contain a valid confirmation token for the given account
   * if all conditions are met, any settings from the old account are copied to the new one, the new account is marked as confirmed and the old account deleted
   * the user may now log-in using the new email address - the old one may no longer be used